Corbin Carroll Player Props: Diamondbacks vs. Phillies

-The Arizona Diamondbacks, including Corbin Carroll (.415 batting average in his past 10 games), take on starter Zack Wheeler and the Philadelphia Phillies at Chase Field, Tuesday at 9:40 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.522 on-base percentage in past 10 games, 120 points above season-long percentage), battle starter Ranger Suarez and the Philadelphia Phillies at Chase Field, Wednesday at 9:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-3 with a triple and an RBI) against the Phillies.
+He notched a home run while going 1-for-3 in his most recent game against the Phillies.

 Corbin Carroll Game Info & Props vs. the Phillies